Acclaimed Native American flute player, hoop dancer dies

 Ultimately, South Dakota is where Ohiyesá Locke said he and his three sisters were born.

-Locke initially planned a career in education, serving as the principal at Standing Rock Grant School for two years before deciding he never wanted to work a 9-to-5 job again, according to a biography from his family.
+Locke initially planned a career in education, serving as the principal at Standing Rock Grant School for two years before deciding he never wanted to work a 9-to-5 job again, a biography from his family said.
 Instead, teaching about the Lakota language and culture became his livelihood.

 Locke was a fluent, self-taught speaker of the Lakota language.
 While living in the Little Eagle community, “he would go around and record the elders and he taught himself to speak Lakota.
 It’s very difficult (the language),” Ohiyesá Locke said.